rosmed/slicer_ros2_module/docs/pages/tests.rst

    ctest --test-dir build/slicer_ros2_module -R py_ROS2Tests --verbose

 .. note::
-   When running via CTest or Colcon, you might see ``vtkDebugLeaks`` warning messages on shutdown after the tests have successfully completed.
+   When running via CTest, you might see ``vtkDebugLeaks`` warning messages on shutdown after the tests have successfully completed.
 Slicer's CTest runner may report this leak as a test failure even if all individual unit tests passed successfully.
 You can verify that all individual tests passed by reviewing the console output (``Ran 23 tests ...
 OK``).